 Pre-Recorded Lectures will help you prepare for the active learning activities and are a critical aspect of learning the content of this course.
-You are required to watch them using Perusall.
-Whether and how you watch and interact with the lectures will be evaluated and will be worth 15% of the grade.
+You are required to watch them and answer a few questions to help focus you on important concepts.
+Answering questions will make up a component of your final grade.

 Reading assignments will also help you prepare for the active learning activities and are another critical aspect of learning the course content.
-Your completion of the reading will be worth 15% of your grade and will be assessed using Perusall.
+Similar to the pre-recorded lectures, there will be a few questions that you will answer.
+Answering questions will make up a component of your final grade.